darkmatter08/toy-models-for-superposition/README.md

 ## Two Weight Linear Net Weight and Biases
 ![Two Weight Linear Net Image](src/superposition/viz/b3_two_weight_n_bias.png)
-Within one sparsity
+Within one sparsity block
-left: w1
+left matrix = w1
-mid: w2.T
+mid matrix =  w2.T
-right: bias
+right vector = bias

 As we go right, observe that the w1 and w2 split up their roles. w1 focus on learning the first 5 most heavily weighted features.
 While w2 learns the remaining features.
-This results in the w1 @ w2.T identity matrix to be filling up the upper diagonal while leaving the bottom diagonal empty(zero values).
+This results in the w1 @ w2 identity matrix to be filling up the upper diagonal while leaving the bottom diagonal empty(zero values).

 It is possible that tenary encoding is happening.
 Values close to 0 are used to splits up the features to be represented between w1 and w2.